Steps after installing GitLab (FREE SELF)

 - GitLab Pages: Configure GitLab Pages to allow hosting of static sites.

-- GitLab Registry: With the GitLab Container Registry, every project can have its own space to store Docker images.
+- GitLab Registry: Set up the GitLab Container Registry so every project can have its own space to store Docker images.

 - Secure GitLab: Recommended practices to secure your GitLab instance.

 - Sign up for the GitLab Security Newsletter to get notified for security updates upon release.

 - LDAP: Configure LDAP to be used as an authentication mechanism for GitLab.

 - SAML and OAuth: Authenticate via online services like Okta, Google, Azure AD, and more.